swissup/swissup.github.io/m2/argento/customization/checkout-styles.md

 # Checkout styles

-> This feature supported since Argento 1.10.0
+> This feature is supported since Argento 1.10.0.

 > **Notice**
 >
-> This tutorial assumes that you already created [custom css](../custom-css/)
+> This tutorial assumes that you already created a [custom css](../custom-css/)
-> to add additional css styles
+> to add css styles.
 >
 > If you did not — [go ahead](../custom-css/), it will take 5 minutes.